Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Introduction

 Among the most studied reinforcement learning algorithms for MAL is Q-learning \cite{Watkins1992}.
 This is an algorithm designed for Markov decision processes for single agents.
 In multi-agent settings, convergence of Q-learning is typically poor due to the many pathologies that can occur \cite{Palmer2020}.
 A promising method for overcoming these pathologies by dealing with the non-stationarity of MAL is to learn in batches.
 Both agents keep their strategy fixed during the batch in order to collect data in a stationary environment and then simultaneously update their Q-values at the end of the batch.
 In \cite{Barfuss2019} the authors show that this leads to deterministic dynamics in the infinite batch size limit.
 The limiting dynamics are a good approximation for large, but finite batch sizes.

 In this paper, we develop a computational method for determining the absorbing states of batch Q-learning with period one memory in two-player, two-action iterated games.
 These games have been classified for Q-learning without memory in \cite{Wunder2010}.
-The method allows us to plot what we call a pure mutual best-response (pmBR) graph, which gives the strategy space dynamics in the infinite batch size limit.
-We focus on the iterated prisoner's dilemma and show that the absorbing states identified in \cite{Usui2021} are the \emph{only} absorbing states.
-In addition to the absorbing sates, we find that limit cycles are possible in the pmBR graph.
+The method allows us to plot what we call a iterated mutual best-response networks (IBRN), which gives the strategy space dynamics in the infinite batch size limit.
+We show that the absorbing states identified in \cite{Usui2021} for the PD are the \emph{only} absorbing states.
+In addition to the absorbing sates, we find that limit cycles are possible in the IBRN graph.
+This is an artifact of the best-response dynamics and should not persist in algorithms with decreasing learning rate.

-The absorbing states identified in this way for batch Q-learning must necessarily be the same as the absorbing states for \emph{any successful} (in the sense of solving the Bellman equations) Q-learning algorithm that converges to a fixed strategy (for example by having a decreasing exploration rate).
+The absorbing states identified in this way for batch Q-learning must necessarily be the same as the absorbing states for \emph{any successful} (in the sense of solving the Bellman equations) Q-learning algorithm that converges to a pure strategy (for example by having a decreasing exploration rate).

 In Section \ref{sec:setting} we identify notation, define the model and introduce Q-learning.
 In Section \ref{sec:method} we describe the methods we develop.
 In Section \ref{sec:results} and \ref{sec:numerics} we give the theoretical and numerical results respectively.
 Finally, in Section \ref{sec:conclusion} we conclude and discuss future research.